kabashi/kabashi.github.io/src/resources.md

 CQPweb, a web-based corpus analysis system, to explore the corpus data.

 ### Buzuku (1555) Corpus ###

 The Buzuku Corpus contains the text of "Missale" (1555) from Gjon Buzuku.
 The corpus is not annotated.

-### GeRedE: A Corpus of German Reddit Exchanges ###

-GeRedE is a 270 million token German CMC corpus containing approximately 380,000 submissions and 6,800,000 comments posted on Reddit between 2010 and 2018.

-Created in collaboration with Andreas Blombach, Natalie Dykes, [Philipp Heinrich](https://philipp-heinrich.eu/) and [Thomas Proisl](https://thomas-proisl.de/).

-See the data set (and the description) on [GitHub](https://github.com/fau-klue/german-reddit-korpus).

 <!-- ## News ## -->